math-comp/math-comp/CONTRIBUTING.md

 ## Statements of lemmas, theorems and definitions

-- Universal quantifications with dependent variable should appear on the left hand side of the colon, until we reach the first non dependent variables. e.g.
+- Universal quantifications with dependent variables should appear on the left-hand side of the colon, until we reach the first non-dependent variables. e.g.
   `Lemma example x y : x < y -> x >= y = false`

 ### Term style